-Up to ten functions can be plotted in one coordinate system at one time.
-You may also use combinations or derivations of already defined functions.
+Up to ten functions can be plotted simultaneously in a coordinate system.
+You can also use combinations or derivatives of already defined functions.

 If ƒ1(x) = sin(x) and ƒ2(x) = 3*sqrt(x), then ƒ3(x) = 2*y1^2-y2 substitudes ƒ3(x) = 2*sin(x)^2-3*sqrt(x) ƒ4(x) = f2(y1) substitudes ƒ4(x) = 3*sqrt(sin(x)) ƒ5(x) = y2' substitudes ƒ5(x) = 3/(2*sqrt(x))

-The graphic can be zoomed with the mouse wheel and moved as desired by dragging with the left mouse button.
+The graph can be zoomed with the mouse wheel and moved as desired by dragging with the left mouse button.
 Other options are described under Adjusting the graphics.

-The curves can be switched on and off individually with the switches on the right.
+The curves can be turned on and off individually with the switches on the right.

 See also:Supported Functions